-- The USB wireless LAN adaptor (UD-WL01) may not be available depending on your area. - When you use your smart device near the instrument, we recommend that you enable "Airplane Mode" on the device to avoid noise caused by communication.
-When wirelessly connecting a smart device with this product, make sure that the Wi-Fi or Bluetooth setting on the device is turned on. - Before using the [USB TO DEVICE] terminal, be sure to read "Precautions when using the [USB TO DEVICE] terminal" on page 103. - When using a USB cable to connect the instrument to your smart device, make the connection directly without passing through a USB hub. - · The instrument will begin transmission a short time after the smart device is connected. - You can set whether Audio Input Sound from the external device is output to a computer or smart device or not along with the performance played on the instrument.
-For details, refer to the section on Audio Loopback on page 105.
+- The USB wireless LAN adaptor (UD-WL01) may not be available depending on your area. - When you use your smart device near the instrument, we recommend that you set Wi-Fi or Bluetooth to on after enabling "Airplane Mode" on that device in order to avoid noise caused by communication. - Before using the [USB TO DEVICE] terminal, be sure to read "Precautions when using the [USB TO DEVICE] terminal" on page 100. - When using a USB cable to connect the instrument to your smart device, make the connection directly without passing through a USB hub. - The instrument will begin transmission a short time after the smart device is connected. - You can set whether Audio Input Sound from the external device is output to a computer or smart device or not along with the performance played on the instrument.
+For details, refer to the section on Audio Loopback above.